petoncle/mousemaster/README.md

 3. Place the executable and the configuration file of your choice in the same directory.
 4. Rename the configuration file to **mousemaster.properties**.
 5. Run **mousemaster.exe**.
-6. Don't hesitate to open a [GitHub Issue](https://github.com/petoncle/mousemaster/issues) or join the [Discord](https://discord.gg/GSB6MaKb2R) if you need help creating your own configuration.
+6. Feel free to open a [GitHub Issue](https://github.com/petoncle/mousemaster/issues) or join the [Discord](https://discord.gg/GSB6MaKb2R) if you need help creating your own configuration.
+If you have ideas for a better configuration that you would like to share, I'd love to hear from you.

 # Features

-1. **Dynamic configuration:** The configuration file is live, automatically reloading upon any saved changes.

-2. **Adaptive mouse indicator:** The optional and customizable mouse indicator (a plain-color square drawn next to the mouse cursor) changes colors based on mouse activity—idle, moving, button pressing, or scrolling.
-It repositions itself to stay visible when the mouse is near screen edges.

-3. **Multi-screen navigation:** mousemaster allows for mouse movement across multiple screens.

-4. **Advanced key combinations (key combos):** mousemaster offers an advanced level of customization for key combinations.
+1. **Advanced key combinations (key combos):** mousemaster offers a high level of customization for key combinations.
 It allows for advanced key combos like "hold alt for 1 second" or "press then release alt, twice in a row".

-5. **Left/right key distinction:** mousemaster distinguishes between left and right alt/ctrl/shift keys, meaning that left alt and right alt can be used to trigger different commands.

-6. **No key is special:** All keys are treated the same way, meaning that for example, you can implement a "hold capslock then press enter" combo just like you would implement a "hold alt then press X" combo.

-7. **Does not conflict with other applications:** mousemaster tries not to clash with other apps using shortcuts.
-Key events that are not part of any combos are passed onto other apps.
+2. **Custom modes:** Users have to define their own modes, with each mode having its own key combo-to-command map and mouse settings.
+There is only one predefined mode, the "idle-mode", which has no key combos predefined (this is the "mousemaster is disabled mode").

-8. **Many-to-many key combo -> command mapping:** The same key combo can be used to trigger multiple commands.
+3. **Flexible key combo to command mappings:** The same key combo can be used to trigger multiple commands.
 Multiple key combos can be used to trigger the same command.

-9. **Custom modes:** Users have to define their own modes, with each mode having its own key combo-to-command map and mouse settings.
-There is only one predefined mode, the "idle-mode", which has no key combos predefined (this is the "mousemaster is disabled mode").

-10. **Mode timeout:** A timeout can be set on a mode to switch to another mode after some idle time.
-This can be used for automatically disabling mousemaster after a while.
+4. **Multi-screen navigation:** mousemaster allows for mouse movement across multiple screens.

-11. **Grids:** mousemaster incorporates a grid-based navigation system.
+5. **Grids:** mousemaster includes a grid-based navigation system.
 A grid can cover the active screen or the active window.

-12. **Hints:** mousemaster incorporates a hint-based navigation system similar to Vimium's.
-A hint grid can cover the active screen, the active window, or all screens (that last one can be used for screen selection hints).
+6. **Hints:** mousemaster includes a hint-based navigation system similar to Vimium's.
+A hint grid can cover the active screen, the active window, or all screens (which can be used for screen selection hints).
 A mouse button click can be automatically triggered after a hint is selected.

-13. **Position history hints:** mousemaster incorporates position history hints.
-The position history hints are not limited to a single screen (unlike warpd).
+7. **Dynamic configuration:** The configuration file is live, mousemaster automatically reloads it whenever the file is saved.

+8. **Visual mouse indicator:** The optional and customizable mouse indicator (a plain-color square drawn next to the mouse cursor) changes colors based on mouse activity—idle, moving, button pressing, or scrolling.
+It repositions itself to stay visible when the mouse is near screen edges.

+9. **Left/right key distinction:** mousemaster distinguishes between left and right alt/ctrl/shift keys, meaning that left alt and right alt can be used to trigger different commands.

+10. **Position history hints:** absolute positions can be saved on the fly to be able to make the mouse jump to them later.

 # Notes

-- By using mousemaster along with [PowerToys](https://github.com/microsoft/PowerToys) and the Vimium-like [Tridactyl](https://github.com/tridactyl/tridactyl) extension for Firefox, I have been able to not use my mouse (at all) anymore.
+- I use mousemaster on a daily basis, along with [PowerToys](https://github.com/microsoft/PowerToys) and the [Tridactyl](https://github.com/tridactyl/tridactyl) extension for Firefox.
+I no longer use my physical mouse except for some certain tasks like drawing.
-- The two major differences between mousemaster and the existing alternatives (warpd and mouseable), are the way key combos are defined (key presses and key releases instead of "just keys"), and the "create your own modes" approach.
+- The two major differences between mousemaster and the existing alternatives (warpd and mouseable), are the way key combos are defined (i.e. the distinction between key presses and key releases), and the "create your own modes" approach.
 - The configuration of mousemaster is significantly more complex than warpd and mouseable, mostly because you have to think in terms of key presses and key releases.
 This is a conscious trade-off for greater flexibility.
-Detailed debug logs are provided in the console to assist in configuration and troubleshooting.
 - Currently, mousemaster is Windows-only.
-I have not looked at making it cross-platform simply because all my desktops are Windows based.
+I have not looked at making it cross-platform only because my desktops are Windows based.
+- If you need help, have questions, or suggestions, don't hesitate to open a [GitHub Issue](https://github.com/petoncle/mousemaster/issues) or join the [Discord](https://discord.gg/GSB6MaKb2R).